Amazon has top-of-the-line free weights for your home gym, and they're on sale for Prime Day

 Amazon Basics Rubber Encased Hex dumbbells

 The hex shape of these Amazon Basics dumbbells means the weights won't roll, which keeps your workout space safer and prevents injury.
 The no-slip grip makes for a better workout and better lift.
-Weights range from 10 pounds, all the way up to 50 pounds.
+Weights range from 20 pounds up to 40 pounds.

-Stock is pretty low on this item right now, so you may want to check out this $253 dumbbell set alternative that comes with its own stand.

 - Amazon Basics dumbbell, 20 lb., $27 with Prime (reduced from $38)